Legendrian knots and constructible sheaves: Braids

+If we take \cite{WW-HOMFLY} as the definition of triply graded homology, the proof of this theorem is almost immediate from Propositions \ref{prop:hor} and \ref{prop:conv}.
+However, we will take \cite{Kh} as the definition of triply graded homology --- which we choose to do here because \cite{Kh} is by far the most elementary and explicit account, and even more importantly, has explicit normalization conventions.
+In this case, the proof of this Theorem can be extracted from \cite[\S 6.3]{WW-HOMFLY}, via Propositions \ref{prop:hor} and \ref{prop:conv}.
+However, \cite{WW-HOMFLY} can be difficult to navigate, and moreover has nowhere explicit normalization conventions.
+Thus we give in this subsection a complete account of the necessary ideas from \cite{WW-HOMFLY}, leading up to a proof of the above theorem.

-Our goal in this Appendix is to provide a crash course in triply graded knot homology: the construction of Williamson and Webster, its relation to the claim we attribute to them in the body of the text, its relation to the `Soergel bimodule' construction of Khovanov \cite{Kh}, and some sample computations.
-We have preferred logical to historical coherence, but in compensation recite the following catechism: the notion of categorical representations of the braid group, and some examples, is due to Deligne \cite{D-braids}, the first `categorified' knot invariants were due to Khovanov, many more categorical representations of the braid group were constructed by Rouquier \cite{Ro}, the triply graded knot homology was conjectured to exist by Gukov, Schwarz, and Vafa \cite{GSV}, and it was first constructed by Khovanov and Rozansky \cite{KhR}.
+Our goal in Sections \ref{subsubsec:weight-formalism}--\ref{subsubsec:Khovanov} is to provide a crash course in triply graded knot homology: the construction of Williamson and Webster, its relation to the claim we attribute to them in the body of the text, its relation to the `Soergel bimodule' construction of Khovanov \cite{Kh}, and some sample computations.